yasir2000/openwrt-oldwiki-md/HotspotOpenvpnHowto.rst

 For '''Windows''' just right-click onto your config and choose the second point to execute the config.

-If you use '''MacOSX''' you should use something like TunnelBlick which is openvpn with a GUI.
+If you use '''MacOSX''' you should use something like Tunnelblick www.tunnelblick.net which is openvpn with a GUI.
 Don't use it's default configuration, use the above config and add the lines:

 user nobody[[BR]]
 group nobody[[BR]]